 In my recent workshop “Unconscious Bias in the Therapy Room”, we explored this process, and how it will cause us to judge our clients without realising we are doing so.
 This judgement will lead to failures in our empathy, and our lack of awareness will mean we are not fully congruent.
 In other words, unless we actively work to explore and uncover our conscious biases, we will fail to offer the Core Conditions to clients.

 Where do these unconscious biases come from?

 They are built one on top of the other by the stories people tell, and of course the people who get to tell the most stories, or control how the stories get told, will have the greatest influence over them – so, if we look at films and media, we see a bias in who gets represented and how.
 Often, even if we are hearing a story about a person from a minority background, the newsreader, story writer, documentary maker, is from a more socially supported position.
-That is, less likely to be working class, black or ethnic minority, LGBT+, a woman, disabled, fat, etc.
+That is, less likely to be working class, subject to racism, LGBT+, a woman, disabled, fat, etc.

 Studies show all sorts of unconscious bias against these groups such as hiring biases for jobs, and a disinclination to consume stories about or by these less favoured groups.
 Even by people from the groups themselves, because we internalise these biases even when we belong to that group.
 A process called “stereotype threat” can even make people from minority groups struggle and underperform in the face of bias.

 But don’t all people have these biases?
 Isn’t it evolutionary?